lgalke/al-folio/_pages/about.md

 ---

-I am a PhD student advised by [Ansgar Scherp](http://ansgarscherp.net) and just started my third year.
+I am a PhD student advised by [Ansgar Scherp](http://ansgarscherp.net) in the third year.
 I work at [Kiel University](https://www.uni-kiel.de/en) and at [ZBW -- Leibniz Information Centre for Economics](https://zbw.eu).
 In my spare time, I contribute to the [MTank](http://www.themtank.org/).

 My research interests comprise self-supervised learning on semi-structured data.
 In particular, that covers learning representations in text-attributed graphs.
-I'm most passionate about autoencoders, graph convolution, and Shannon entropy.
+I'm most passionate about autoencoders and graph neural nets.